Get to know us!

 Phone: 530.623.1810

 Eric grew up in Weaverville, hiking in the Trinity Alps and exploring East Weaver Creek.
 A natural biologist from an early age, he completed a B.S. in biology and botany at Humboldt State University in 1995, and a Ph.D. at Oregon State University in 2000 in plant ecology with a focus on lichens and forestry.
 Eric worked as the vegetation ecologist for State of Nevada’s Natural Heritage Program for about 8 years, covering all corners of the state and developing techniques for mapping invasive annual grasses with satellite imagery.
 Eric and his wife decided to raise their kids in Trinity County, returning in 2007.
-Eric joined TRRP in 2009 to manage Trinity River data and coordinate its use across the many offices of our partnership but also works with a focus on river ecology and is conducting a study of algae growth in the river and tributaries.
+Eric joined TRRP in 2009 to manage Trinity River data and coordinate its use across the many offices of our partnership, brought a focus on river ecology by conducting a study of algae growth in the river and tributaries, and is currently the TRRP Sciece Coordinator.

 Eric maintains his interest in lichens on the side as a Research Associate of the California Academy of Sciences, and he chaired the California Lichen Society’s conservation committee for over 20 years.
 Meanwhile, Eric continues to hike the Trinity Alps and is an active member of Trinity County Search and Rescue.
 Eric is also on ResearchGate.